 Researchers from the University of Catania in Italy carried out a study on 539 women, including 127 with grade 2 cervical intraepithelial neoplasia and found that women who followed a Mediterranean Diet (characterized by a high intake of vegetables, legumes, fruits and nuts, cereals, fish, and a high ratio of unsaturated to saturated lipids) had a decreased risk of human papillomaviruses (HPV) infection, whereas those women who followed a Western Diet (characterized by a high intake of chips, snacks, dipping sauces, plant oils, processed and red meats, with low intake of olive oil) had an increased risk of HPV infection and cervical cancer.
 (Martina Barchitta et al, Nutrients., 2018)

 These studies indicate that following a Mediterranean diet characterized by high intake of vegetables, legumes, fruits and nuts, cereals, fish, and a high ratio of unsaturated to saturated lipids, and higher intake of Vitamin E, folate and indole-3-carbinol found in cruciferous vegetables such as broccoli, brussels sprouts, cabbage, cauliflower, kale and bok choy may reduce the risk of cervical cancer or cervical intraepithelial neoplasia.
-However, high intake of copper and beta-carotene supplements as well as obesity may result in increased risk of cervical cancer.
+However, avoid high intake of copper and beta-carotene supplements as well as obesity causing foods as these may result in increased risk of cervical cancer.
 Taking human papillomaviruses (HPV) vaccine, undergoing regular cervical screening, avoiding smoking, doing regular exercises, maintaining a healthy weight and following a diet with the right foods and supplements included may help to stay away from Cervical cancer and reduce aggravation of the symptoms.